 - Quiet Open: This feature lets you open the door and leave quietly without having to disarm your alarm.
 This feature is ideal for those times when you go out for a run while everybody else is asleep and you just wouldn’t want to wake them all up when you leave.

 - Google Assistant: This system works with Google Assistant so that you can just use voice commands to arm your security system.

 - Dog Pass: If you have pets in the house, they will often trip the motion sensors and create lots of false alarms.
 This feature will reduce the sensitivity of the motion sensor so that small to medium-sized dogs will not trigger the alarm even if they move around a lot.

 - Pathlight: Nest sensors come with a path light that illuminates your way in the dark.

 The Nest Guard acts as the hub.
 This device is what you use to arm or disarm your system.
 It also has Google Assistant built-in so your alarm system doubles as your personal assistant.

 You also have the Nest Detect, which is a door and window sensor.
 This device triggers the alarm when a door or window opens unexpectedly.

 Then you also have the Nest Tag, which allows you to arm or disarm the Nest Guard without taking your phone out.

-The Home Complete system costs $499, or around $13.86 per month.
-For this price, you get a touchscreen control panel that allows you to arm or disarm the system and acts as a smart home hub.
+With the Home Complete system you get a touchscreen control panel that allows you to arm or disarm the system and acts as a smart home hub.
 The control panel is also encrypted so hackers cannot get into it.

 This device sends alerts over LTE networks, ensuring fast warnings without delay.
 You can save precious seconds when you have an emergency.